Hermitage School District (Pennsylvania)

 The Hermitage School District is a small, suburban/urban, public school district serving parts of Mercer County, Pennsylvania.
 It incorporates the city of Hermitage, Pennsylvania, a former township that has transitioned into city status.
 The district is made up of three discontinuous pieces that surround Farrell Area School District and Sharon City School District.
 Hermitage School District encompasses approximately 29 sqmi.
 According to 2010 federal census data, it served a resident population of 16,220.
 By 2010, the district's population declined to 16,209 people.

 According to the Pennsylvania Budget and Policy Center, 31.6% of the district's pupils lived at 185% or below the Federal Poverty level as shown by their eligibility for the federal free or reduced price school meal programs in 2012.
 In 2009, the district residents’ mean per capita income was US$23,227, while the median family income was $46,994.
 In Mercer County, the median household income was $42,573.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.
 By 2013, the median household income in the United States rose to $52,100.

 The Hermitage School District operates Karen A. Ionta Elementary School, Artman Elementary School, Delahunty Middle School, and Hickory High School.
 The district is one of the 500 public school districts of Pennsylvania.
 Hickory High School students have access to Mercer County Career Center programs and services.
-The Midwestern Intermediate Unit IU4 provides the district with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.
+The Midwestern Intermediate Unit IU4 provides the district with a variety of services, like specialized education for disabled students, hearing, speech and visual disability services and professional development for staff and faculty.